You wont believe some of these different types of yoga and their benefits.

 Is Bikram The Right Type Of Yoga For You?

-For starters, if you are not good in the heat (like me) you absolutely should not do Bikram yoga as it is potentially fatal.
-Other people will find Bikram yoga great exercise for stripping the pounds and purifying the body.
+For starters, if you are not good in the heat (like me) you absolutely should not do Bikram as it is potentially fatal.
+Other people will find Bikram great exercise for stripping the pounds and purifying the body.

 - Makes you sweat (a lot)